FelixyZhu/Image-Data-Augmentation-with-CNN-Image-Classification/readme.md

 | CUDA Compilation tools           | 11.2 |
 |||

+You CAN surely run the codes nicely without GPU (CPU only), but much slower of course.
+If you wish to do so, please adjust the versions of libraries to meet your need as the libraries ran on my machine (recorded in requirements.txt) may be out of time.

 The results involve training process (training loss, training accuracy, validation loss, validation accuracy), loss-epoch plot and accuracy-epoch plot, prediction reports, confusion matrices and prediction visualizations, e.g.: